-12. Subject Guidelines Alignment with databases and e-books
+14. Subject Guidelines Alignment with databases and e-books

-Subject guidelines
+14.1 Subject guidelines

 For the Library to be effective in assisting with the Smart Campus concept and more efficient access to e-resources for its clients, it is essential for Institute's teaching and learning programs to be synchronised with its electronic resources.
 This requires active coordination between the Librarian, course coordinators and lecturers in the design of the course and subject guides.
-The Library is accordingly developing subject guidelines aligned to key subject areas highlighting relevant reference materials, databases and e-books.
+The Library is accordingly developing guidelines aligned to key subject areas highlighting relevant reference materials, databases and e-books.
 The guides will assist students in locating pertinent materials for their studies.

+14.2.
 Librarian involvement

-The development of subject and courses guidelines is facilitated by the involvement of the Librarian in the Teaching and Learning Committee, a subcommittee of the Academic Board and which is responsible for students, teaching and learning.
+The development of subject and courses guidelines is facilitated by the membership of the Librarian on the Teaching Learning Committee.

-13. Access to University of Sydney Libraries
+15. Access to University of Sydney Libraries